David Barnes (politician): Early life and career

-Barnes was born and educated in England before migrating to New Zealand in 1908 with his parents.
-After arriving her became a farmer in the North Canterbury area until 1914 when he signed up for the Canterbury Mounted Rifles Regiment in World War I. After being wounded at Gallipoli he returned to New Zealand where he became the first returned serviceman to join the pilot school at Sockburn by the Canterbury Aviation Company before returning to England to completed his pilot training.
-Subsequently he served with English coastal defence forces until the end of the war.
+and educated in England before migrating to New Zealand in 1908 with his parents.
+After arriving he became a farmer in the North Canterbury area until 1914 when he signed up for the Canterbury Mounted Rifles Regiment in World War I. After being wounded at Gallipoli he returned to New Zealand where he became the first returned serviceman to join the pilot school at Sockburn by the Canterbury Aviation Company before returning to England to completed his pilot training.
+Subsequently, he served with English coastal defence forces until the end of the war.
 He returned to New Zealand to resume farming in North Canterbury, and later at Fairlie.